jashandeep-sohi/pyds/_sources/installation.txt

    $ cd pds
    $ python setup.py install

-Pip
+pip
 ---
-Installing with pip is as simple as:
+Installing the latest release with pip is as simple as:

 .. code-block:: sh

    $ pip install pds

-Pip + Git
+pip + Git
 ---------
 You can also get the latest development version using pip: